 Brighten Things Up with Fresh Paint

-- Light neutrals (creamy whites, soft greys) make small kitchens feel bigger.
+- Light neutrals like white and soft grey make small kitchens feel larger

 Update Your Cabinetry (Without Ripping Everything Out)